Thomahawkuru/panda_teleoperation_experiment/README.md

 2020.3.30f1

 ## WARNING
-This project is built upon the depricated open XR plugin by Varjo.
-This plug is only supported up untill Varjo Base 3.9.
+This project is built upon the legacy open XR plugin by Varjo.
+This plug is depricated and only worked untill Varjo Base 3.9.
 Functionality is broken with the update to 3.10